nischayv/NewsCache/README.md

 All the back end is RESTful and is completely done using Spring.
 Security is handled using Spring Security on the backend.
 H2 in-memory database is used in the application.
 Liquibase is used for setting up mock data.
 I am using Web sockets/STOMP for having live updates in the application.
 The front end stack is angularJS with many additional libraries.
 These include SocksJS equivalent directives for live updates and cross browser communication and angular-masonry for cascading grid layouts on the interest pages to list all the stories.
-Even gulp is used in the project for live reload capabilities and minification.
+Gulp is used in the project for live reload capabilities and minification.
+Gradle is used for build automation.
 The application is unfortunately almost devoid of tests due to short amount of time taken in developing the application.
 Tests may come in later.

 ### Steps to start developing or to run the project